 Another thing to consider regarding difficulty are the monsters in the dungeon.
 Monsters should be rolling roughly the same amount of dice as the adventurers.
-When designing your dungeon, there should be one challenge or monster that is "too much to handle" (see Difficulty Level, page 125).
+When designing your dungeon, there should be one challenge or monster that is "too much to handle" (see Difficulty Level, Scholar's Guide, page 137).

 Balancing Difficulty for the Party

 When Indiana Jones and the Raider of the Lost Ark starts, Indiana Jones is probably Fresh with full, untaxed Nature.
-We will say he is Level 5 and his Nature is 6 so he can do a lot of "heroic" things (see Tapping Your Nature, page 110).
-He's not quite maxed out of his Nature to 7, which would cause him to retire for good (see Nature 7, page 134).
+We will say he is Level 5 and his Nature is 6 so he can do a lot of "heroic" things (see Channeling Nature, Dungeoneer's Handbook, page 67).
+He's not quite maxed out of his Nature to 7, which would cause him to retire for good (see Nature 7, Dungeoneer's Handbook, page 70).

 He has some unspent Fate and Persona rewards banked, which makes a huge difference.
 A new GM should be aware that rolls in the first session can be pretty tough without any Persona because you need to spend rewards to tap Nature and get those extra dice.